datascientist211/datascientist211.github.io/Groningen_dogs/dogs_eda_groningen.md

     dogs_amount: 1.0

-As an answer to the question: "Who owns the dog in Groningen?"  we can see from the charts above, most of the dog's owners in Groningen have a car or two wheelers motorcycle, receive some welfare benefits and probably live in the area where they would experience destruction from other people more than in other places.
-Also I can see that probably people, who moved to the Netherlands from Netherlands Antilles and Aruba love dogs and have it at home more often them other peoples.
+As an answer to the question: "Who owns a dog in Groningen?"  we can see from the charts above, most of the dog's owners in Groningen have a car or two wheelers motorcycle, receive some welfare benefits and probably live in the area where they would experience destruction from other people more than in other places.
+Also I can see that probably people, who moved to the Netherlands from Netherlands Antilles and Aruba love dogs and have it at home more often them other people.